 The shares covered by the ESPP are no longer available for subscription as the offering period provided under the ESPP expired on January 21, 2013.
-Of the 2013 members of the Board, only Mr. Bernard D. Marquez is an employee of the Company.34
+Of the 2013 members of the Board, only Mr. Bernard D. Marquez is an employee of the Company.

-Director's Name ESPP SHARES Total % from Capital Stock Bernard D. Marquez 30,000 0.00%
+Director's Name irector's Name ESPP SHARES Bernard D. Marquez 30,000 0.00% in the creation of the program.
+Disclose whether these are subject to approval during the Annual Stockholders' Meeting: